jdhprogrammer/Node-Express-Handlebars_BurgerApp/README.md

 ### Before You Begin

-* Eat-Da-Burger! is a restaurant app that lets users input the names of burgers they'd like to eat.
+- Eat-Da-Burger! is a restaurant app that lets users input the names of burgers they'd like to eat.

-* Whenever a user submits a burger's name, your app will display the burger on the left side of the page -- waiting to be devoured.
+- Whenever a user submits a burger's name, your app will display the burger on the left side of the page -- waiting to be devoured.

-* Each burger in the waiting area also has a `Devour it!` button.
+- Each burger in the waiting area also has a `Scarf it!` button.
 When the user clicks it, the burger will move to the right side of the page.

-* Your app will store every burger in a database, whether devoured or not.
+- Your app will store every burger in a database, whether devoured or not.

-#### App Setup

-1. Create a GitHub repo called `burger` and clone it to your computer.

-2. Make a package.json file by running `npm init` from the command line.

-3. Install the Express npm package: `npm install express`.

-4. Create a server.js file.

-5. Install the Handlebars npm package: `npm install express-handlebars`.

-6. Install MySQL npm package: `npm install mysql`.

-7. Require the following npm packages inside of the server.js file:
-   * express